-- 4.1.9.1 The NPSD does not have an explicit mandate to regulate competition within the NPS, although it recognises that competitive market conditions for payment, clearing and settlement services, including interbank payment services, is conducive for efficiency, innovation, developmental capacity and, ultimately, user benefits. - 4.1.9.2 The NPSD prohibits potentially unfair practices such as exclusive arrangements, the unjustifiable denial of access to infrastructure, and unfair pricing mechanisms for infrastructure participants and users.
-Restrictions to access should be risk-based and publicly disclosed.
-Careful consideration is being given to allowing non-banks entry to the NPS provided they meet the necessary entry requirements, and being mindful of the need to ensure that a level playing field is maintained. - 4.1.9.3 It is imperative that the oversight model supports the overall objectives and mandates of the NPSD and that oversight processes are continually enhanced to be in line with the dynamic and ever-evolving payments landscape.
-Ultimately, oversight should contribute towards the realisation of the NPSD's vision of maintaining a world-class payment system that meets domestic, regional and international requirements.
+- 4.1.9.2 The NPSD prohibits potentially unfair practices such as exclusive arrangements, the unjustifiable denial of access to infrastructure, and unfair pricing mechanisms for infrastructure participants and users.
+Restrictions on access should be risk-based and publicly disclosed.
+Careful consideration is being given to allowing non-banks entry to the NPS provided they meet the necessary entry requirements, while being mindful of the need to ensure that a level playing field is maintained. - 4.1.9.3 It is imperative that the regulatory, supervisory and oversight model supports the overall objectives and mandates of the NPSD and that regulatory, supervisory and oversight processes are continually enhanced to be in line with the dynamic and ever-evolving payments landscape.
+Ultimately, regulation, supervision and oversight should contribute towards the realisation of the NPSD's vision of maintaining a world-class payment system that meets domestic, regional and international requirements.

-5. Scope of oversight
+5. Scope of regulation, supervision and oversight

-5.1 As stated above, oversight over the payment process and system includes all the tools, technical systems, mechanisms, institutions, agreements, procedures, rules and laws applied or utilised to effect payment.
+As stated above, regulation, supervision and oversight over the payment process and system includes all the tools, technical systems, mechanisms, institutions, agreements, procedures, rules and laws applied or utilised to effect payment.
 It requires that all participants, systems and instruments be identified, regulated and monitored.
 Paragraphs 5.2 to 5.7 discuss the systems, FMIs, the participants and institutions that fall within the scope of the NPS.